 You may already know where some air leakage occurs in your home, such as an under-the-door draft, but you’ll need to find the less obvious gaps to properly air seal your home.
 During your home energy audit, we perform a thorough and accurate measurement of air leakage in your home by employing a blower door, which depressurizes the house and can reveal the location of many leaks.

 A house works a lot like a smoke stack.
 In winter, hot air rises through the house until it exits in the attic.
 In summer, it reverses causing heat from the attic to push into your home.
+If the second floor of your home is hotter than the first in the summer, this is a big part of why.
+There should be no more than a 2-3 degree difference between floors.
 If you seal off a smoke stack at the top, the bottom, or both, you don’t have a smoke stack.
 In air sealing a house we are trying to stop the stack effect as much as we can.

 Wind Breaker on a Pier Principle